-- GCPS recognise our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding is everybody's responsibility and all those directly connected (staff, volunteers, governors, leaders, parents, families, and learners) are an important part of the wider safeguarding system for children and have an essential role to play in making this community safe and secure. - GCPS believe that the best interests of children always come first.
-All children (defined as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at GCPS will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - GCPS recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
+- Greenfields Community Primary School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding and promoting the welfare of children is everybody's responsibility and everyone has a role to play.
+All members of our community (staff, volunteers, governors, leaders, parents/carers, wider family networks, and children) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - Greenfields Community Primary School believe that the best interests of children always come first.
+All children (defined in law and in this policy as those up to the age of 18) have a right to be heard and to have their wishes and feelings considered and all children regardless of age, sex (gender), ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at Greenfields Community Primary School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the school but may also apply to other children connected to the school, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - Greenfields Community Primary School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
 In our school children are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Our core safeguarding principles are: - Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support: for all learners, parents and staff, and where appropriate specific interventions are required for those who may be at risk of harm. - Collaborating with parents and other agencies: to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within KCSIE 2022.
+We will ensure children's wishes and feelings are considered when determining what safeguarding action to take and what services to provide. - Greenfields Community Primary School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our core safeguarding principles are: - Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - o Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support: adopt a child centred approach and provide support for all children, parents/carers and staff, and where appropriate, implement specific interventions for those who may be at risk of harm - Collaboration: with both parents where possible, and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within 'Keeping Children Safe in Education' 2023.